-This program, in the long-term, aims to have a positive impact on the enhancement of lives qualityand life expectancy of communities within Samarinda city in Indonesia, through the development and construction of an integrated network of public spaces that will function as infrastructure to increase community resilience and provide communities with basic access to resources.
+This program, in the long-term, aims to have a positive impact on the enhancement of lives quality and life expectancy of communities within Samarinda city in Indonesia, through the development and construction of an integrated network of public spaces that will function as infrastructure to increase community resilience and provide communities with basic access to resources.
 The first and main aim of the network is to adapt and to prepare to face disruptive flood events.
-Two One public spaces space will be developed to pilot this approach; theirits design and structure will provide communities with a space that will support the community before, during, and after flood events.
-The new two public spaces space will act as a hub were where communities will learn about flood and will access resources and materials to face flood (for example sand bagssandbags) in preparation tofor a flood event.
+One public space will be developed to pilot this approach; its design and structure will provide communities with a space that will support the community before, during, and after flood events.
+The new public space will act as a hub where communities will learn about flood and will access resources and materials to face flood (for example sandbags) in preparation for a flood event.
 During a flood event, the public space will act as a floodable landscape to harvest flood waters and mitigate the impact on surrounding communities.
 It will also provide communities with access to food, clean water, and power.
-After the flood, the public space will act as a hub where to access power, water, and food to support recovery, temporarily store debris, organize clean-ups and community recovery.
+After the flood, the public space will act as a hub to support recovery, temporarily store debris, organize clean-ups and community recovery.
 Overall, the proposed public spaces will increase community safety during flood events.
 The physical interventions will address current and emerging issues linked to climate change through passive systems, community engagement, and affordable low-tech solutions.
-The pilot project in Samarinda City will provide then Food production is seen as an important secondary component of this project, which can foster economic activities and social engagement also outside hazardous events.
+Food production is seen as an important secondary component of this project, which can foster economic activities and social engagement also outside hazardous events.
 Local women will be a fundamental partner in the success of the intervention; they will ensure the redefinition of public space in the concept of positive development is achieved.
-The aim is no longer merely to bring women's voices to the public sphere for the benefit of women and children but to further transform the existing power relations structure as a result of patriarchal culture that
+The aim is no longer merely to bring women's voices to the public sphere for the benefit of women and children but to further transform the existing power relations structure as a result of patriarchal culture that marginalizes vulnerable groups.
+The new public space will provide women with a space where to be economically active with the production of food and leading communities in adapting to climate change.
+The pilot project in Samarinda City will provide the template for interventions in other Indonesian cities through the development of implementation guidelines.
+These guidelines might also be implemented in other national contexts, taking in consideration local needs and conditions.